piam/bjc-course/curriculum/10-internet/labs/02-internet-activity.md

 Click around, zoom, and in general play with this for a couple of minutes.

-*Task: Add a question or observation you have about the map.
+*Task: Mention a question or observation you have about the map.
 There can be more than one.*

 There are other maps of the Internet.